Safest Teeth Whiteners

 Adults over 65 years of age are the most common age group that needs dentures.
 This is because tooth loss is more common as you age.
 Younger patients are also candidates for treatment, but this is rare.
+Some medical conditions indicate the need for dentures in younger patients.

 Dentures come in both removable and fixed forms.